ThinkAlexandria/css-in-elm/Tutorial.md

 to `margin2`, there is also `margin` (e.g. `margin (em 2)` would compile to `margin: 2em;`) as well as `margin3` and `margin4`.

 Finally, note that `margin` accepts `auto` instead of a number with units associated.
-If you try to pass `auto` to `padding`, however, you will get a type error; according to the CSS specification, `auto` is a legal value for `margin` but not for `padding`, and `elm-css` is aware of this.
+If you try to pass `auto` to `padding`, however, you will get a type error; according to the CSS specification, `auto` is a legal value for `margin` but not for `padding`, and `css-in-elm` is aware of this.

 ## Mixins